isabelladegen/ComputationalLogic/report.md

 # <a name="motivation">Motivation #

-My goal was to get some experience with logical programming by extending Prolexa to be able to do default reasoning as well as deal with negations.
+My goal for this coursework was to get some experience with logical programming by extending Prolexa to be able to do default reasoning as well as deal with negations.

 # <a name="method">Method #